Taylor-Patterson/Get-Your-Drink-On/README.md

 ## Add all components to Frame
-Once everything has been wired all components were added to the frame.
+Once everything had been wired all components were added to the frame.

 *See picture below for fully compleyted hardware*